 The keys to running a successful food establishment have long been consistent with quality menu items, knowledgeable and friendly servers, and a unique and attractive ambience.
 While all are still important elements, the industry is rapidly changing in response to emerging consumer trends.

-The new Millennials generation is setting the tone.
+The new age of Millennials generation is setting the tone.
 Three main themes stand out as topping the priority list of Millennials – nutrition, sustainability, and memorability.
 Considering the ever growing spending power and social media influence of this generation, these themes should be on the “must consider” list of any restaurant owner or operator:

 The modern diner and Millennials in particular are highly educated with regards to their food intake and preventative health measures.
 Food establishments can take note and start offering a selection of gluten-free, vegan or paleo fare, along with nutritional information about each dish.
 The nutritional information increases the value to the consumers, by allowing them to order the food that fits the way they eat, while at the same time building satisfaction and customer loyalty.